What does switching to GoCardless actually look like?

 It means you can make mistakes and nothing bad will happen.
 It’s a good way to learn the system without fear you’ll mess anything up.
 There are even scenario simulators so you can see exactly what will happen in specific situations.

-We can also guide organisations in setting up custom payment pages and customised Direct Debit notifications as part of our Pro and custom packages.
+We can also guide organizations in setting up custom payment pages and customised ACH Debit notifications as part of our Pro and custom packages.

 What happens on the day of the bulk change?